-- 6.2.2.
 Following identification of the individual, full patient identity can be commenced immediately by applying a second ID band.
-The "unidentified patient" ID band must remain in place until all of the following actions are complete - Any blood products or medicines which were allocated under the original number have been administered, re-labelled or re-allocated to another patient. - The two separate PAS identities have been merged (This also resolves any split record issues on the laboratory system and medical imaging systems) - The two sets of paper records have been combined. - Any manually updated record systems have been corrected.
+The "unidentified patient" ID band must remain in place until all of the following actions are complete -

+- Any blood products or medicines which were allocated under the original number have been administered, re-labelled or re-allocated to another patient. - The two separate CaMIS identities have been merged (This also resolves any split record issues on the laboratory system and medical imaging systems) - The two sets of paper records have been combined. - Any manually updated record systems have been corrected.
 This may need to be delayed until all affected departments which need to make manual corrections to their computer systems or records have done so.
-For details, see section 6.5 "Actions in the event of misidentification of a patient".
+For details, see section 6.6 "Actions in the event of misidentification of a patient". - NB .
+The identity band of unknown patients must state: - 'Unknown' as both the surname and first name. - Patient identity number - Dummy date of birth being used (NB must be less than 110 years old to avoid issues with reference ranges on the pathology system).

-6.3.
-Policy on identification of patients admitted during a Major incident
+6.4 Policy on identification of patients admitted during a Major incident

-- 6.3.1.
-Patients attending A&E from a Major Incident should arrive with identity information hung around their necks, attached at the scene of the incident. - 6.3.2.
+Patients attending A&E from a Major Incident should arrive with identity information hung around their necks, attached at the scene of the incident.

 A&E staff will apply a Major Incident identity band, with a pre-assigned Major Incident casualty number, to each casualty immediately as he/she enters the department.
-As soon as the casualty's identification markers of name and date of birth have been verified. - 6.3.3.
-Depending on the nature of the incident and the numbers of individuals attending the appropriate A&E department(s) these numbers may also be used for individuals who were not directly involved in the incident. - 6.3.4.
-As for 'unidentified patients', these identities will contain no patient related details and will not be fully entered on PAS.
-Full patient identity will be added to the PAS system and appropriate individual's records merged after the immediate incident is over.
-For details, see section 6.2 "Unidentified patients policy".
+As soon as the casualty's identification markers of name and date of birth have been verified.

+Depending on the nature of the incident and the numbers of individuals attending the appropriate A&E department(s) these numbers may also be used for individuals who were not directly involved in the incident.

+As for 'unidentified patients', these identities will contain no patient related details and will not be fully entered on CaMIS.
+Full patient identity will be added to the CaMIS system and appropriate individual's records merged after the immediate incident is over.
+For details, see section 6.3 "Unidentified patients policy".

-6.4.
-Patient Identity Band Policy
+6.5 Patient Identity Band Policy

-6.4.1 Introduction
+6.5.1 Introduction